geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

-   - **search** \[0..n]: Contains search parameters which because they are constrained to follow the OAIPMH version 2.0 standard, are curiously constrained to a date range, prefix and metadata set name.
+   - **search** \[0..n]: Contains search parameters which because they are constrained to follow the OAIPMH version 2.0 standard, are curiously limited to a date range, prefix and metadata set name.
      If this element is missing, an unconstrained search will be performed.

      - **from** (*string*) from date search